Discover Morocco

 Accommodation

-Students are matched with homestay families in Fez and are provided three meals per day.
-Students stay in hotels during the various excursions.
+Students are matched with homestay families in Rabat and are provided two meals per day.
+Students stay in hotels during some excursions.

 NOTE: All students participating in the WFU Morocco program are required to live in program-provided housing.
 Housing accommodations you may have on campus do not automatically transfer to abroad and certain housing accommodations (single rooms and private bathrooms, for example) may not be available.